• About Us

 Stone circle

 These are circles made of dressed or undressed granite and laterite stones which mark the location of a burial site.
 The stones are arranged in the form of single or multiple circles.
+These are circles made of dressed or uncut granite and laterite stones that mark the location of the burial site.
+The stones are arranged in single or multiple circles.

 Stone circle, Anakkara, Palakkad (Photo Courtesy: Mohammed, 2008)